MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 - The Query Processor first uses OLE DB to retrieve the check constraint definitions from each member table.
 This allows the query processor to map the distribution of key values across the member tables.
 - The Query Processor compares the key ranges specified in an [!INCLUDE[tsql](../includes/tsql-md.md)] statement `WHERE` clause to the map that shows how the rows are distributed in the member tables.
 The query processor then builds a query execution plan that uses distributed queries to retrieve only those remote rows that are required to complete the [!INCLUDE[tsql](../includes/tsql-md.md)] statement.
 The execution plan is also built in such a way that any access to remote member tables, for either data or metadata, are delayed until the information is required.

-For example, consider a system where a customers table is partitioned across Server1 (`CustomerID` from 1 through 3299999), Server2 (`CustomerID` from 3300000 through 6599999), and Server3 (`CustomerID` from 6600000 through 9999999).
+For example, consider a system where a `Customers` table is partitioned across Server1 (`CustomerID` from 1 through 3299999), Server2 (`CustomerID` from 3300000 through 6599999), and Server3 (`CustomerID` from 6600000 through 9999999).

 Consider the execution plan built for this query executed on Server1: